fbpx

 Location: along U.S. 441/Newfound Gap Road, just a mile past Newfound Gap

-Clingmans Dome is the highest point along the Appalachian Trail in Great Smoky Mountains National Park.
-The parking area of Clingmans Dome is a great spot to take in breathtaking views of the North Carolina side of the mountains, while the observation tower, located at the mountain’s summit, has some of the best views of the Smoky Mountains you’ll find anywhere in the park.
+Kuwohi (formerly known as Clingmans Dome) is the highest point along the Appalachian Trail in Great Smoky Mountains National Park.
+The parking area of Kuwohi is a great spot to take in breathtaking views of the North Carolina side of the mountains.
+A steep half-mile hike leads to an observation tower at the mountain’s summit, which provides stunning 360-degree views of the Smoky Mountains you won’t find elsewhere in the park.

-These scenic overlooks are also part of several scenic drives in the Smoky Mountains that will be accessible when the park reopens.
-So make sure to add these scenic overlooks to your summer bucket list of things to see and do in Pigeon Forge.
+These are just a few of the many incredible scenic overlooks you’ll discover in Great Smoky Mountains National Park.
+Exploring the park’s various hiking trails and scenic drives will uncover even more hidden gems and stunning vistas.
+Make sure to add these scenic overlooks to your summer bucket list of things to see and do in Pigeon Forge.

 You May Also Like: